 On July 1, 2017, NEM 2.0 became required for all new solar customers in SCE territory as well.
 This means that, as of this month, NEM 2.0 applies to solar customers of all the major California investor-owned utilities.

-There are 4 major changes that NEM 2.0 introduces (as highlighted in part 1 of our NEM 2.0 series):
+There are 4 major changes that NEM 2.0 introduces (as highlighted in our blog post on the topic):

 - NEM 2.0 customers accrue “non-bypassable charges” (NBCs) over the year that can’t be offset

 - NEM 2.0 customers are compensated slightly less for produced electricity

 - NEM 2.0 customers must enroll in a time of use (TOU) rate if available

 - NEM 2.0 customers pay a small interconnection fee

 As a solar installer in California, what do you need to know to explain NEM 2.0 to prospective customers?

 We’ve put together a handy guide with the key points: